HSF/hsf.github.io/_gsocblogs/2024/blog_Key4hep_BraulioRivas.md

 # Conclusion

 eede has really changed a lot.
 The improvements made during GSoC have been very significant.
 Now, it is possible to visualize many types of collections, and to filter them according to their properties.
 This is a big step forward, as it allows physicists to analyze events in a more detailed way.
 In addition, some features related to UX like allowing to switch between versions of eede, upload a new file at any given time or to allow change between events make it easier to use.
-Furthermore, the CI/CD rules make it a more fluid development process.
+The CI/CD rules make it a more fluid development process.
 I am very happy with the results, and I hope that this tool will be useful for the HEP community.

 I must say that GSoC is a great experience.
 I learned somethings about Physics, but most importantly, I learned a lot about software development.
 Talking, discussing and coding every day with my mentors really helped me to improve my skills.
 I don't have words to express my gratitude to them.
 I truly feel a more capable developer thanks to their help.